Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Conclusion

 \section{Conclusion}

-We considered multitask learning under sparse heterogeneity in both linear regression and linear contextual bandits.
-For linear regression, we proposed the \ours algorithm that collaborates on multiple datasets, improving accuracy compared to existing multitask methods.
-Applying \ours to linear contextual bandits, we also improved current regret bounds for individual bandit instances.
-To complement the upper bounds, we established lower bounds for multitask linear regression and contextual bandits, justifying the optimality of the proposed methods.
+We consider multitask learning under sparse heterogeneity in both linear regression and linear contextual bandits.
+For linear regression, we propose the \ours algorithm that collaborates on multiple datasets, improving accuracy compared to existing multitask methods.
+Applying \ours to linear contextual bandits, we also improve current regret bounds for individual bandit instances.
+To complement the upper bounds, we establish lower bounds for multitask linear regression and contextual bandits, justifying the optimality of the proposed methods.
+Our methods are also extended to generalized linear models and the construction of confidence intervals.
 Our experimental results support our theoretical findings.
-Future directions include investigating problem-specific optimal methods whose rate depends on $\{\beta^m:m\in[M]\}$, and a more detailed analysis of the high-dimensional case.
+Future directions include investigating problem-specific optimal methods whose rate depends on $\{\beta^{(m)}\}_{m=1}^M$.